teaglu/imapforward/README.md

         ]
     }

+## Running the Program

+If you compile this with "mvn package" it will create an executable JAR file under the target directory named "com.teaglu.imapforward-$VERSION-jar-with-dependencies.jar".
+You can use execute this at a command line with the command "java -jar $FILENAME.jar".
+For a permanent solution you would normally set it up as a Linux service or build it into a docker container.

+This program is compiled against Java 11 so it should work with any JDK version 11 or above.
+On Linux the openjdk11-jre package should work fine.

 ## To-Do

-The later versions of javax.mail have support for modern authentication, and sooner or later someone is going to need that.
+The later versions of javax.mail have support for "modern authentication", and sooner or later someone is going to need that.